Click here to view the Senior School brochure.

-In Year 7 and 8, pupils continue their broad general education.
-However, they are exposed to increasing depth studies and focus within subject disciplines.
+As pupils move from the Prep School into the Senior School at age 11, they continue their broad general education in Years 7 to 9 and are exposed to increasing depth studies and focus within subject disciplines.

-In the Sixth Form, pupils will follow the A-level curriculum.
-Pupils will generally begin with four subjects and then narrow down to three during the Lower Sixth year.
-However, a significant proportion of pupils will study four subjects through to A-level.
-Pupils will have a free choice of subjects from those on offer below, though tutors, Housemasters and Housemistresses, and the Head of Sixth Form will be on hand to provide advice regarding suitable subject combinations in preparation for university applications, which are submitted in the early part of the Upper Sixth year.
+In the Sixth Form, pupils will follow an A-level curriculum, generally beginning with four subjects and narrowing down to three during the Lower Sixth year.
+Pupils will have a free choice of subjects from those on offer with advice provided by the college leadership team regarding suitable subject combinations in preparation for university applications, which are submitted in the early part of the Upper Sixth year (Year 13).